 There are positive signs that some parties are using capacity-building support provided through regional centres and other sources to enhance their level of engagement but more could be done to bring all parties up to the same enforcement and training standard to ensure that the Convention is working as it should.
 Many of those parties with the largest challenges in meeting their Basel obligations and promoting environmentally sound management do avail themselves of capacity-building programs such as those provided through regional centres and other centres of expertise.
-It is equally the case however that a significant number of parties do not avail themselves or use such programs and expertise when they could potentially benefit from such services.
+In reviewing the responses to the questionnaire and the interviews and with particular regard to the information presented in Table 4 it is equally the case that a significant number of parties do not avail themselves or use such programs and expertise when they could potentially benefit from such services.
+For example 3 out of 8 African respondents indicated they used capacity building services but 5 did not.
+The questionnaire did not ask why parties might not avail themselves of capacity building services and therefore no conclusions can be drawn in this regard.
+The point however remains that capacity building support is available and is not being accessed in a number of cases.

-Plans and strategies for hazardous waste management, reduction and minimization
+Plans and strategies for hazardous waste management, reduction and minimization.
 According to responses to the questionnaire, plans and strategies for hazardous waste management, reduction and minimization of hazard are either fairly widely used by parties or are in preparation.
 This is reinforced by the review of country report fact sheets where a significant number of such plans were cited and in some cases details given.
-In some countries with federal systems of governance and shared waste and environmental responsibilities such plans are sometimes the responsibility of subnational governments and in addition some parties have indicated important roles for local governments and municipalities.
+In some countries with federal systems of governance and shared waste and environmental responsibilities such plans are sometimes the responsibility of sub-national governments and in addition some parties have indicated important roles for local governments and municipalities.
 In the cases where sustainable development plans exist most also include sections on hazardous and other wastes in recognition that the health and environmental impacts of wastes are important in reaching sustainable development goals such as the Millennium Development goals.